jherby2k/AudioWorks/AudioWorks/src/AudioWorks.Commands/docs/Clear-AudioMetadata.md

 ```

 ## DESCRIPTION
 The Clear-AudioMetadata cmdlet clears one or more metadata fields.
-Note that these changes are not persisted to disk unless followed by a call to Save-AudioMetadata.
+These changes are not persisted to disk unless followed by a call to Save-AudioMetadata.
 If no metadata fields are specified, all fields are cleared.

 ## EXAMPLES